-I studied Bioinformatics as an undergraduate at the UCSD Department of Bioengineering from 2003-2007, where I worked with Dr. Hopi Hoekstra to study how maternal-fetal evolutionary arms races affect protein evolution in the placenta.
+I studied Bioinformatics as a Bioengineering undergraduate at the University of California, San Diego from 2003-2007, where I worked with Dr. Hopi Hoekstra to study maternal-fetal evolutionary arms races.
 I next pursued a PhD at the Stanford University Department of Genetics as an NSF Graduate Fellow from 2007-2013, in the lab of Dr. Julie Baker.
 There, I investigated the role of transposable elements in facilitating rapid evolution of the placenta.
 Currently, I am a postdoc at the University of Utah Department of Human Genetics, co-advised by Dr. Nels Elde and Dr. Cédric Feschotte as an HHMI fellow of the Jane Coffin Childs Foundation.
-My current research seeks to understand the impact of transposable elements on the evolution of gene regulatory networks that underlie immune responses.
+My current research focuses on the role of transposable elements in the evolution of immune responses.

-The photos are from the highly repetitive landscapes of southern Utah.
+The photos on this site are from the highly repetitive landscapes of southern Utah.